dhaval201279/dhaval-shah.com/content/services.md

 title = "Services"
 date = "2026-03-06"
 author = "Dhaval"
-toc = true
+toc = false
 +++

 ------------------------------------------------------------------------------

-If you’re here, chances are something in the product or platform isn’t moving the business forward the way you expected -
+If you’re here, chances are, something in your product or platform or MVP isn’t moving the business forward the way you expected -

 - Maybe new product features take longer and longer to release because the technology underneath is getting harder to manage.
 - Maybe your product is gaining users but the system starts slowing down whenever traffic spikes.
 - Maybe your cloud bill keeps increasing, but it’s not clear what’s actually driving the cost.
-- Maybe outages or slow performance are starting to affect customer trust.
+- Maybe outages or slow performance are starting to affect customer trust and hence your revenue.
 - Maybe you’re building something ambitious and want to make sure the technology behind it can support the business as it grows.

 This is especially common in startups and small companies where founders and CEOs are focused on product, market fit, and growth.
 The technology often evolves quickly in the early stages — and that’s normal.
 But as the business grows, the same decisions that helped you move fast early on can start slowing things down.